-The newest member of the WHOI fleet is R/V Tioga, an aluminum hulled coastal research vessel that serves ocean scientists and engineers working in the waters off the Northeastern United States.
+The R/V Tioga is an aluminum hulled coastal research vessel that serves ocean scientists and engineers working in the waters off the Northeastern United States.
 Tioga is solely owned by Woods Hole Oceanographic Institution.

 Launched in 2004, this small, fast research boat was designed and outfitted for oceanographic work close to shore.
 Speed allows Tioga to operate in narrow weather windows, meaning researchers can get out to sea, complete their work, and make it back before approaching foul weather systems arrive.